fxsal/App-Review-Sentiment-Analysis-NLP/README.md

 # **📘 App Review Sentiment Analysis — NLP Pipeline**

 This repository delivers a focused, insight-driven sentiment-analysis workflow engineered to transform raw application reviews into structured intelligence.
-The architecture is intentionally lean—no wasted motion, no unnecessary components—just a disciplined pipeline crafted for clarity, reproducibility, and operational impact.
+The architecture is intentionally lean - no wasted motion, no unnecessary components - just a disciplined pipeline crafted for clarity, reproducibility, and operational impact.

 ---